 \subsubsection{Role of Online Posterior Updates}

-To assess the importance of online posterior updates, we consider an `\textbf{Offline}' variant that uses only prior knowledge for prompt selection without updating the posterior during training.
-As shown in Fig.~\ref{fig:ablate}(b), while the offline variant benefits from a strong initialization and achieves reasonable early-stage performance, its accuracy degrades in later stages.
+To assess the importance of online posterior updates, we consider an \textbf{Offline} variant that uses only prior knowledge for prompt selection without updating the posterior during training.
+As shown in Fig.~\ref{fig:ablate}(b), the offline variant benefits from strong initialization and performs competitively in early stages, but its accuracy degrades later.
 This degradation arises from the its inability to adapt to the evolving policy, resulting in outdated difficulty estimates and increasingly suboptimal prompt selection.
 As evidenced in Fig.~\ref{fig:ablate}(c), the offline variant suffers a decline in correlation over time, whereas the online variant improves continually by updating its posterior with new feedback.